jaem/nimble/README.md

 * Lightweight and non-intrusive to use as an stack engine.
 * Helps you to manage your webstack cleanly.
 * Allows you to combine the specialization of various open-source middleware packages.
 * (NOT) Nimble is not a web framework.
-It allows you to build your custom framework with your selected middleware.
+Nim is unopinionated and allows you to build your custom framework with your selected middleware.
 It is a no-frills engine to manage the middleware stack.

-  An analogy would be that a web framework is a fixed 10-course dinner set; Nimble lets you have a 10-course dinner set, but you can custom choose your dishes.
+  Nim by itself is not a fixed 10-course dinner set; Nim lets you have a 10-course dinner set, but you can custom choose your dishes.
 So it depends on what you need.

 ##### What is middleware?